 - Talk to your care team about a survivorship care plan.
 This plan may include a schedule for follow-up exams, tips for how to address late or long-term side effects from treatment and nutritional or exercise suggestions for you to follow.

 - Ask questions about your "new normal," so you can adjust.
 Life will not be the same after surviving pancreatic cancer as it was before your diagnosis.
 Give yourself time and patience in transitioning.

 - Identify a trustworthy emotional support system.
 It is not uncommon to feel anxious or worried after surviving cancer.
 Whether your support is a family member, partner, friend or neighbor, it is important to have someone to lean on.

 - Keep a positive attitude.
 You are a survivor from a type of cancer that is hard to beat.
 Your positivity can be a light to others who may be struggling!

-If you have questions about pancreatic cancer and resources available for survivors in your community, you can talk to a registered nurse through askSARAH.
+If you have questions about pancreatic cancer and resources available for survivors in your community, you can talk to a nurse through askSARAH.